CampusVH/cvh-camera/README.md

 ## Compiling and Running the Server

 The camera server is written in typescript, a superset of javascript.
 That means that is has to be compiled before being able to start.
-To compile the code, install the typescript compiler using npm `npm install -g typescript` or apt `apt install node-typescript`.
+To compile the code, install all dependencies, including the typescript compiler.
-Navigate into the `camera-server` folder and run `tsc`.
+This can be done by running `npm install` in the `camera-server` folder.
+Then run `npm run build` in the same folder.
 This will compile the files into a newly created folder `dist`.

+If you want to compile the code into a single file, run `npm run build-single-file` instead.

 Once the code is compiled, the server can be started with `node server.js` in the `dist` folder.